 In July 2016, the contract for SH 45SW construction was provisionally awarded to McCarthy Building Companies followed by an issuance of Notice to Proceed in October 2016.
-Construction on SH 45SW officially commenced in November 2016 with a completion date anticipated in Spring 2019.
+Construction on SH 45SW officially commenced in November 2016 and was opened to traffic on June 1, 2019.

 For a detailed history of SH 45SW click here.